 “an artist who combines a probing, restless musical intellect with enormous

-and many more cities throughout the United States.
+York, Washington, D.C. and many more cities throughout the United States.

 Fueling her passion for contemporary music, Ms. Kashkashian has developed

 existing works and commissioning new ones to expand the viola repertoire.

 Kashkashian also teaches at New England Conservatory, working with young

 Michigan to Armenian parents.
 Her studies were at the Peabody Conservatory

 in Baltimore with Walter Trampler and Karen Tuttle, and at the Marlboro Music

-Festival where she worked intensively with Felix
+Festival where she worked intensively with Felix Galimir.